 Directed by Drake Doremus, Like Crazy tells the story of British student Anna (Felicity Jones) who, whilst studying in America, begins a relationship with Jacob (Anton Yelchin).
 Unable to resist spending the summer with him before having to return home, Anna overstays her visa and, after a short trip back to her hometown in England, is denied re-entry into America.
 The couple must now face a long-term relationship, but as they find comfort in new company, Anna with Simon (Charlie Bewley) and Jacob with Sam (Jennifer Lawrence), the two begin to struggle with the pressure, yet they remain determined to make it work.

 The film is a very classic indie film.
 A beautiful score plays throughout, as stunning backdrops of beaches and sunsets fill the screen, with frequent montages of romantic encounters between our two main characters.
-One thing that is very different about this film is that it’s dialogue is completely improvised.
-Before hand, this fact really impressed me.
+One thing that is very different about this film is that its dialogue is completely improvised.
+Beforehand, this fact really impressed me.
 Sadly this was one of the main reasons that the film didn’t work.
-Whilst this provoked a genuine emotion from the actors, it did not do the same from the audience.
+Whilst this provoked a genuine emotion from the actors, it did not do the same for the audience.
 Scenes were filled with awkwardness, as their conversations were weak and lacked any depth.

 It’s hard to end this with anything left on a high, as by the end of it I just didn’t care.
 With no romance and very little drama, I find it hard to see why I was persuaded to watch it in the first place.
 And that’s a great shame.